kamosz08/state-managers/README.md

 # State managers comparison

 This repository was created for experimental and learning purposes.
 I wanted to compare libraries for global state management, what are the benefits of migrating from redux to zustand etc. I also used turborepo for monorepo management.
 I wanted to create one UI components and use them across every app that uses different state management.
-For now I have only created example for zustand and redux (with redux toolkit).
+For now I have created example for zustand, mobx and redux (with redux toolkit).

 # App description